 When Hubble photographed the galaxy, astronomers expected to see a chaotic ball of stars formed through galaxies merging together.
 Instead, they saw evidence that the stars were born in a pancake-shaped disk.

-This is the first direct observational evidence that at least some of the earliest so-called “dead” galaxies — where star formation stopped — somehow evolve from a Milky Way-shaped disk into the giant elliptical galaxies we see today.
+This is the first direct observational evidence that at least some of the earliest so-called “dead” galaxies — where star formation stopped — somehow evolved from a Milky Way-shaped disk into the giant elliptical galaxies we see today.

 This is a surprise because elliptical galaxies contain older stars, while spiral galaxies typically contain younger blue stars.
 At least some of these early “dead” disk galaxies must have gone through major makeovers.
 They not only changed their structure, but also the motions of their stars to make a shape of an elliptical galaxy.